Motiv

 flowchart BT

-False([is odd]) -->|false| P
+False(["&quot;is odd&quot;"]) -->|false| P

 style P stroke:darkcyan,stroke-width:4px